-This first seminar will mark the official launch of the North West Visual Cognition group.
+This first seminar will mark the official launch of the North West Visual Cognition group and will be fully face-to-face.
 The selected presentations will illustrate one of the core principles of our group by focusing on the importance of investigating and explaining human behaviour using robust, scientific methodologies and psychological theory.

 This first seminar will focus on how the use of eye tracking has informed the field of human language processing and development.
 In this seminar we will not only consider psychological processes associated with human language comprehension (reading, speech perception), but also how those processes develop with age.

 9.30-10.00 Welcome - Simon P. Liversedge, UCLan

 11.00-12.00 Coffee and Research Discussion (Posters)

 Monica Castelhano and Valerie Benson – Queen’s University/ UCLan